Rhinophyma Treatment in Calgary, AB

 Markings may be made along the nose to distinguish the boundaries between normal and abnormal tissue.
 Resurfacing is conducted to debulk nasal tissue and contour the nose to a proportionate shape.

 We perform this procedure in a single session at our non-hospital surgical site.
 Healing time is approximately two weeks.
+In some cases, additional laser therapies or other treatments are performed as a part of the larger treatment plan.
+However, once rhinophyma has been treated, recurrence is rare.

 Is Rhinophyma Treatment Painful?